- Sponsored Content

 For more information, visit timemarket.xyz.

-The sheer scale of the cold food bar, beer, and cheese selection at Whole Foods Market on River Road is tough to beat.
-Don’t hesitate to chat with the cheesemonger to find out what pairs well with your selections.
-The free samples of various products throughout the store also make it easy to pick out goodies.
+The scale — and quality — of the cheese selection at Rincon Market is tough to beat.
+Don’t hesitate to chat with Duffy, the Cheeseman, to find out what pairs well with your selections.

-Where do you like to stop on picnic goodies and go for picnics?
+Where do you like to stop for picnic goodies and go for picnics?
 Let us know in the comments.

 [This article was originally written on February 2, 2017, and most recently updated on March 15, 2019]